 Reach up with your pointer finger to the syringe plunger.
 Press down until all the medicine has been pushed out and into the fatty tissue.

-Drop the used syringe or pen needle - needle first - into the “Sharps Box” or other hard plastic container.
+Drop the used syringe or pen needle - needle first - into the “Sharps Box” or other hard plastic container (see HFFY 4587 for information about sharps containers).
 Do not recap the needle!
 Close the lid and move the box out of the reach of children.